Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Introduction

 It is routinely assumed that carbon is subject to the same ADF as oxygen \citep[e.g.,][]{Toribio2017,Berg2016,Esteban2014,Jones23}.
-However, whether ADF(C) is indeed equal to ADF(O) has not yet been robustly tested.
+However, the sample of ADF(C) measurements is limited and generally affected by substantial uncertainties \citep[e.g.,][]{Toribio2017, Esteban2009, Torres1980, Peimbert93, Garnett1995, Peimbert2003, Esteban2004, DelgadoOrion2021}.
 Nebular carbon and C/O abundances are most readily measured from recombination lines at optical wavelengths or CELs in the ultraviolet (UV).
 C/O measurements in nearby galaxies and \Hii\ regions are predominantly from optical RLs at high metallicity, and UV CELs at low metallicity (12+log(O/H)~$\lesssim 8$).
 High redshift C/O measurements are exclusively based on CELs, which are accessible at observed optical wavelengths at $z\gtrsim2$ and have now been probed up to $z>8$ with spectra from the James Webb Space Telescope \citep[JWST; e.g.,][]{Cordova2022,Jones23,Hu24}.
 This growing body of C/O measurements based on UV CELs across a wide range of redshifts holds great promise for chemical evolution studies.
 A key goal of this paper is to determine whether these UV CEL-based results are robust and reliable compared to the RL-based C/O abundance measurements of local galaxies -- or whether they are subject to a systematic difference due to the ADF.
 Ultimately, this will enable accurate chemical evolution studies with C/O, spanning measurements from the reionization epoch to the present-day universe.

 Establishing the ADF of carbon and the consistency of UV- and optical-based C/O abundances requires a sample of targets with both CEL and RL measurements.
 We note that in practice this analysis is based on the C$^{2+}$ and O$^{2+}$ ions, as opposed to the total abundances, although ionization correction factors are often small \citep[e.g.,][]{Berg2016}.
 Previously, \citet{Toribio2017} reported the ADF(C$^{2+}$) for 6 \Hii\ regions and found that they are consistent on average with ADF(O$^{2+}$).
 Their CEL-based C/O and C/H measurements required using the ratio of UV \Ciiiuv~$\lambda\lambda$1907,1909 to optical emission lines (e.g., \Oiii~$\lambda$5007 and \Hb).
 Such measurements are highly sensitive to dust attenuation between UV and optical lines, as well as potentially non trivial relative flux calibration between the UV and optical spectra.
 The combination of UV and optical data thus limits the precision of CEL-based C$^{2+}$/O$^{2+}$ measurements.